TanjidulIslamToha/bangladesh-postal-codes-database/README.md

 ```

 ### **For Spreadsheets:**
-Simply open `bengali.csv` or `english.csv` in Excel, Google Sheets, or any CSV reader.
+Simply open `postcodes-bengali.csv` or `postcodes-english.csv` in Excel, Google Sheets, or any CSV reader.

 ---